sparkflows/sparkflows-docs/docs/tutorials/data-engineering/titanic-data-cleaning.rst

 Get Rows of Interest
 ---------------

-``RowFilter`` processor filters the data based on provided conditions as shown below:
+``RowFilter`` Processor filters the data based on provided conditions as below:

 Processor Configuration